sgunonu/hopscotch/README.md

 # Hopscotch
 How to run:
-If not already installed, install the Yelp python package by typing into command prompt: pip install yelp
+1. If not already installed, install the Yelp python package by typing into command prompt: pip install yelp

-then run the program using: python hopscotch.py go to your local server and view Hopscotch on http://127.0.0.1:5000
+2. Run the program using: python hopscotch.py
+3. Go to your web browser and view Hopscotch on your local server at http://127.0.0.1:5000

-1. Pick hungry or bored.
+4. Pick hungry or bored.
-2. Input city name.
+5. Input city name.
-3. Answer questions based on mood.
+6. Answer questions based on mood.

 For example:
 Location: Houston